Tax Extensions - Why You Need One (or More Than One)

 S-Corps, Partnerships — some Extensions need to be filed earlier than others

 Often, an extension is an obvious necessity.
-If you expect to receive income from a partnership, you must file extension because you have very little chance to receive the form reporting your income from the partnership (so called Schedule K-1) ready before May.
+If you expect to receive income from a partnership, you must file an extension because you have very little chance to receive the form reporting your income from the partnership (so called Schedule K-1) ready before May.

-On the contrary, if you are a general partner in the partnership responsible for tax filing, you should rush to file extension for the partnership.
-Partnership extensions have a shorter timeline, and must be filed by March 15th.
-Failing to file a partnership tax return or partnership extension by March 15, one may expect to pay $195 penalty per each partner, per each full or partial month of delay.
+On the contrary, if you are a general partner in the partnership responsible for tax filing, you should rush to file an extension for the partnership.
+Partnership extensions have a shorter timeline and must be filed by March 15th.
+Failing to file a partnership tax return or partnership extension by March 15, one may expect to pay a $210 penalty for each partner, per each full or partial month of delay.
 One day is considered a partial month.
-Same penalties will be applied for delayed tax return of S-corporation (same timeline of March 15).
+Same penalties will be applied for delayed tax returns of S-corporation (same timeline of March 15).

 And don’t forget about state penalties; many states (i.e. New York or Florida) require a separate extension for business state return - and penalties for late filing levied by state tax authorities are higher than those levied by the IRS.

 Free options are the best options — don’t give up flexibility

-Not everyone is a bigwig - let’s say you don’t have a corporation or partnership, but simply freelance and report your income on Schedule C. Upon having your tax return prepared you discovered that you owe more tax than you had anticipated.
-Wisely, your tax preparer suggests making a contribution to SEP plan, which will reduce your taxable income significantly.
+Not everyone is a bigwig - we must need to know what filing a tax extension does.
+Let’s say you don’t have a corporation or partnership, but simply freelance and report your income on Schedule C. Upon having your tax return prepared you discovered that you owe more tax than you had anticipated.
+Wisely, your tax preparer suggests making a contribution to the SEP plan, which will reduce your taxable income significantly.
 You can put aside up to 25% of your net business income and the timeline to make SEP contribution is October 15, not April 15 like for the regular IRA.